Official Documents

 2. Chairing the Graduate Student Council Executive Committee.

-3. Preparing the agenda for the Graduate Student Council meetings and providing them to the President-Elect to communicate to the Senatorial body.
+3. Preparing the agenda for the Graduate Student Council meetings and providing them to the Executive Assistant to communicate to the executive board and members.
 This should be done at least 3 days prior to meeting time.

 4. Recruiting and nominating chairs and members of the various standing and ad hoc committees of the Graduate Student Council.